ritikkhatana79020/ritikkhatana79020/README.md

 Here are some more abouot me:

 - 🔭 I’m pursuing Btech in Computer Science and Engineering from Bharat Institute of Technology, Meerut.
-- 🌱 I’m currently learning tech skills like Machine Learning and Data Science.
+- 🌱 I’m currently learning tech skills like Web Development and Frameworks.
-- 👯 I’m currently working on ML projects.
+- 👯 I’m currently working on Web Dev Projects.
 - 💬 Ask me about anything.
 I am happy to help!
 - 📫 How to reach me: khatanaritik2@gmail.com
 - ⚡ Fun fact: Big fan of TMKOC.
+Going to start 100Days of Coding Challenge from 1 January 2021.